snehal29/global-development-lakehouse/README.md

 ## Author

-[Your Name] — transitioning into Data Engineering from an Ab Initio background, building hands-on expertise in Databricks, PySpark, and lakehouse architecture.
+**Snehal Londhe** — Transitioning into Data Engineering from an Ab Initio background, building hands-on expertise in Databricks, PySpark, and lakehouse architecture.